Class of COVID-19: Next generation of bankers fear for future

 Traditionally, new starters learn on the job, observing deals being clinched and performing tasks under supervision.
 Industry events and client meetings, often in other global finance hubs, offer opportunities to network.

-Yet banks such as HSBC (HSBA.L) and Standard Chartered (STAN.L) say they may shed up to 40% of their premises.
+Yet banks such as HSBC and Standard Chartered say they may shed up to 40% of their premises.
 Drastic cuts to international travel are likely.

 Kunal Shah, global head of emerging markets trading at Goldman Sachs, said that while trainees learned by performing tasks such as compiling reports, booking completed trades or writing commentary, senior traders were forced to take back many of those responsibilities during lockdown.